 1. Start with bodyweight exercises

 Triceps are easy to train with your bodyweight as resistance.
-Bodyweight tricep exercises allow you to work your triceps at home (or anywhere) with no equipment.
-Examples include pushups.
-And especially close grip pushups.
+Bodyweight Triceps exercises allow you to work your triceps at home (or anywhere) with no equipment.
+Examples include push-ups.
+And especially close grip push-ups.

 2. Focus on compound exercises

 Triceps are supporting or “assisting” muscles in many other exercises, including chest exercises, push-ups, dips, chest presses (bench presses), and shoulder presses are compound exercises normally included to work your chest and shoulders, but directly train your triceps as well.

 Twice a week is best, less often is too little, more than that may be too much as your triceps are trained with many other exercises.
 Most muscles need to rest for at least 48 hours to allow them to recover and grow.
 This means that working out twice a week, and not more than three times each week should be right to produce the best results with a lower risk of injury.

 1. Start with regular push-ups